NaluKit/nalu/etc/wiki/16 Tracking.md

 Respect the privacy of your users.
 In case you want to track user behavior, you have to inform the user.
 In many cases you need a permission from the user! **Check the local laws!**

 ## Creating a Tracker
-To create a tracker in Nalu, you have to create a class that `extends AbstractTracker<C>`.
+To create a tracker in Nalu, you have to create a class that `extend AbstractTracker<C>`.
 The class needs to implement two methods:

 * **bind()**: This method will be called, once the tracker gets created.

-* **track(String route, String... parms)**: this method will be called by the framework to track the routes, the user selects.
+* **track(String route, String... params)**: this method will be called by the framework to track the routes, the user selects.

 A simple tracker that only tracks the routes looks like this: